 Tamales–Not Just for Christmas Anymore

 I’ve been lucky enough to snag a tamal here and there outside the Christmas holiday season.
+They’re sometimes served at celebrations and gatherings.
 It’s always an unexpected treat.

-If you get the opportunity to try one, don’t miss it!
-They’re a delicious slice of Costa Rican tradition.
+Many hotels now serve tamales year-round, so if you get a chance to try one, enjoy it!
+They’re a delicious slice of Costa Rican tradition!